peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note15>(15)</sup> Here, `IDENT` and `UNIQUE` form a _domain separation tag_; e.g., see the work-in-progress document `draft-irtf-cfrg-hash-to-curve`, "Hashing to Elliptic Curves".</small>

 <small><sup id=Note16>(16)</sup> For example, many questions on _Stack Overflow_ highlight the pitfalls of creating a new instance of .NET's `System.Random` each time a random number is needed, rather than only once in the application.
-See also Johansen, R. S., "[**A Primer on Repeatable Random Numbers**](https://blogs.unity3d.com/2015/01/07/a-primer-on-repeatable-random-numbers/)", Unity Blog, Jan.
+See also Johansen, R. S., "[**A Primer on reproducible Random Numbers**](https://blogs.unity3d.com/2015/01/07/a-primer-on-reproducible-random-numbers/)", Unity Blog, Jan.
 7, 2015, and the section "How to Initialize RNGs".</small>

 <small><sup id=Note17>(17)</sup> Using the similar `/dev/random` is NOT RECOMMENDED, since in some implementations it can block for seconds at a time, especially if not enough randomness is available.
 See also [**"Myths about /dev/urandom"**](https://www.2uo.de/myths-about-urandom).</small>